golopupinsky/Codes-Help/index.md

 ## Codes

-### Codes
+### What is this app made for?

 Codes iOS application is designed to help in scanning Barcodes and QR codes of various formats.
-It also helps in generating QR codes.
+It also allows to generate QR codes and scan stored images.

 ### What are these Bar and QR codes?